s0l0ist/ferroid/crates/ferroid/README.md

 the atomic/CAS sense.

 Snowflake IDs are always unique and strictly ordered.
-ULIDs are globally sortable but only monotonic per timestamp interval.
+ULIDs are globally sortable and also monotonic per timestamp interval without coordination.

 ## 🚀 Usage